Raz-Levi/AI-Project/README.md

 LearningAlgorithm/mid_algorithm.py: Module for a partially sophisticated algorithm

-LearningAlgorithm/graph_search_algorithm.py: Module for a graph search algorithm
+LearningAlgorithm/graph_search_algorithm.py: Module for search algorithms

 LearningAlgorithm/genetic_algorithm.py: Module for a search algorithm based on a genetic algorithm